qiskit-community/qiskit-js/packages/qiskit-devs/README.md

 # Qiskit for developers

-:atom_symbol: Quantum Information Science Kit Quantum Information algorithms for developers.
+:atom_symbol: Quantum Information Science Kit algorithms for developers.
 The idea is to hide all quantum mechanics complexity exposing only the upper layer.

 Please visit the [main repository](https://github.com/Qiskit/qiskit-js) of the project to know about the rest of the tools.